plandes/bibstract/README.md

 This is a command line program written that has the following usage (also use `--help`):

-* Print IDs in a master source file BibTex file: `bibstract showbib`.
+* Print IDs in a master source file BibTeX file: `bibstract showbib`.
-* Print cite references in a (La)Tex file: `bibstract showtex <file|directory>`
+* Print cite references in a (La)TeX file: `bibstract showtex <file|directory>`
-* Print IDs that will be exported from the BibTex file: `bibstract showexport <file|directory>`
+* Print IDs that will be exported from the BibTeX file: `bibstract showexport <file|directory>`
 * Export the matching entries to standard out: `bibstract export <file|directory>`

 ## Converters

-A set of *converters* can be specified in the [configuration file], which modify each parsed BibTex entry in succession.
+A set of *converters* can be specified in the [configuration file], which modify each parsed BibTeX entry in succession.
 Currently there the following:
 * **date_year**: Converts the year part of a date field to a year.
-This is useful when using Zotero's Better Biblatex extension that produces BibLatex formats, but you need BibTex entries.
+This is useful when using Zotero's Better Biblatex extension that produces BibLatex formats, but you need BibTeX entries.
 * **copy**: Copy or move one or more fields in the entry.
 This is useful when your bibliography style expects one key, but the output (i.e.BibLatex) outputs a different named field).
 When `destructive` is set to ``True``, this